www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

         * [ ] Create optimization test.
         * [ ] Execute exactly 1 test at any given time.
 Provide option to execute exactly n tests at any given time.
     * [ ] Check CPU and RAM usage.
-    * [ ] Related code improvements.
-        * [ ] Webserver instance should be contained inside `Dem#value` as a service and by default be limited to given set of instances.
-          Otherwise, webserver instances cannot be configured, created and run declaratively.
-          This makes working with these essential resources unnecessary hard.
-          For instance, replacing or adapting the webserver becomes harder.
 * [ ] Add first administrative GUI in webserver.
     * [ ] Authorize
     * [ ] Authenticate